zarinlo/codelabs/codelab-springboot-api.md

 ### Configure Runtime Spring Profile

-Now there are multiple ways to set the runtime environment or in other words, the Active Profile.
+Now there are multiple ways to set the runtime environment or in other words, the **Active Profile**.
 This goes back to configuring your [run/debug configurations](https://www.jetbrains.com/help/idea/creating-and-editing-run-debug-configurations.html).
 If you look closely, there is an option to set your **Active Profile**, and in that section, you can type in `local` or `dev`, etc. For the purposes of this tutorial, let's set the profile to `local`.

 Another way to initialize the profile on startup, would be to simply add a property in the `application.yaml` file, like so: